privacy-scaling-explorations/snark-artifacts/OVERVIEW.md

 ## Summary

 This document outlines a strategy for efficient management and distribution of SNARK artifacts, which are essential for verifying or creating zero-knowledge proofs but are challenging to distribute due to their size.
-This project propose a solution leveraging [npm](https://www.npmjs.com/) and for version control, distribution, and integrity checks, focusing on ease of access and reusability within the community.
+This project propose a solution leveraging [npm](https://www.npmjs.com/) for versioning and integrity checks, and AWS [S3](https://aws.amazon.com/s3/)+[CloudFront](https://aws.amazon.com/de/cloudfront/) for distribution; focusing on ease of access and reusability within the community.

 ## Problem

-SNARK artifacts are relatively large binary files (typically `.wasm` and `.zkey` files) required across numerous projects for cryptographic operations.
-If these operations take place in a browser, including the SNARK artifacts in the JavaScript libraries can increase the size of the bundle by many MB, depending on the project.
+SNARK artifacts are relatively large binary files (typically `.wasm`, `.zkey` and `.json` files) required across numerous projects for cryptographic operations.
+If these operations take place in a browser, including the SNARK artifacts in the JavaScript libraries can increase the size of the bundle by many MBs depending on the project.
 Their size and frequent updates pose challenges for version control, efficient distribution, and project repository bloat, necessitating an effective management and distribution solution.

 ## Background